-If your midwife or doctor determines you have iron-deficient anaemia, or if you’re at risk for iron-deficient anaemia, they will recommend you take an iron supplement.
+If your midwife or doctor determines you have iron-deficient anemia, or if you’re at risk for iron-deficient anemia, they will recommend you take an iron supplement.

-According to information published by the U.S. National Library of Medicine, women who aren’t anaemic shouldn’t need iron supplements during pregnancy provided they consume enough iron rich foods.
+According to information published by the U.S. National Library of Medicine, women who aren’t anemic shouldn’t need iron supplements during pregnancy provided they consume enough iron-rich foods.

 Excess iron consumption isn’t beneficial and can have side effects.
 Even those who need iron supplements sometimes experience side effects.

 Gastric upset and constipation are common side effects of iron supplements.
 They’re also ailments many pregnant women already battle.

 For people who are not anemic, because of potential side effects, most healthcare professionals don’t believe the benefit of supplements outweighs the risk of the discomfort associated with taking them.